 By the new convention the semi-natural production processes still are viewed as production processes in the SNA sense.
 The physical figures on the produced inputs and outputs of the SEEA are not changed by the new accounting convention.
 That is, the full compatibility with the monetary figure of the SNA will not be disturbed.
 What will be changed regarding the production process for cultivated crops and trees is the view about what is considered as input from and output to the environment.
 On the input side an input of natural resources is considered instead of an eco-system input.
 Insofar the treatment is rather analogue to the production process of extracting non renewable natural resources.
-As cultivated crops and trees are not included in the current classification of natural resources, that classification has to be amended accordingly by the item semi-natural biotic resources, which is treated as a sub category of biotic natural resources.
-So in future natural resources will not only comprise non-produced resources but also resources generated in semi-natural production processes.
+As cultivated crops and trees are not included in the current classification of natural resources, which is treated as a sub category of biotic natural resources.
+So in future natural resources will not only comprise non-produced resources but also resources generated in semi-natural production processe.